knapheide/tjex/README.md

 Enter a `jq` filter and the table will immediately update to show its output.
 Use `M-o` to switch to interactive navigation through the table.

+In the table view, you can navigate using the arrow keys and use `<return>` to descend into the currently selected cell.
+Use `ESC` or `C-_` to undo prompt changes.

+For a full list of hotkeys, look at the example configuration in `~/.config/tjex/config.toml` which is automatically generated upon first invocation of tjex.

 ## Installation

 ### Requirements